 - 2 Pipe cleaners (your choice of color)

-Step 1: Make the Easter eggs
+Step 1: Cut Out the Paper Easter Egg Crafts

 - Cut out several egg shapes from scraps of construction paper.
 Choose your favorite Spring colors.
 You can draw them in pencil first.